 You have certain Rights & Responsibilities as a Borrower.
-You are responsible for repaying your student loans even if you do not graduate, have trouble finding a job or are dissatisfied with your education.
+You are responsible for repaying your student loans even if you do not graduate, have trouble finding a job, or are dissatisfied with your education.
 Ask your lender or servicer about repayment options.
 Also, communicate with your lender or servicer to discuss alternatives if you are experiencing difficulties.

-You can also calculate what a monthly loan payment would be using standard and extended repayment terms using the Loan Payment Calculator.
+You can also calculate what a monthly loan payment would be using standard and extended repayment terms by using the Loan Payment Calculator.

 All federal education loans allow prepayment or paying all or part of your loans at any time without penalty.
 The advantage of prepaying is that it will decrease the amount of interest owed over the lifetime of the loan.

-After you graduate, leave school or drop below half-time enrollment, you have a six-month grace period before you must begin to repay your Direct Stafford Loan.
+After you graduate, leave school, or drop below half-time enrollment, you have a six-month grace period before you must begin to repay your Direct Stafford Loan.
 Perkins Loans receive a nine-month grace period.
 Subsidized Loans may not accrue interest during a grace period depending upon when they were disbursed.
 Unsubsidized loans do continue to accrue interest during this time.

 Consolidation permits eligible students who are finished with their education to combine repayment of various loans into one monthly payment.
 Consolidation can reduce your monthly payment amount by extending your repayment term; however, a longer repayment period will result in more interest accruing over the life of the loan.
 You may consolidate Federal Student Loans through the U.S. Department of Education's Federal Direct Loan Consolidation Program.

 Click here for a consolidation payment calculator.
 It can be used with the loan information you received from the NSLDS site to compare estimated monthly payment amounts if your loans were to be consolidated.